TheLoneRangers/terraform/README.md

 # terraform
-We're gonna do stuff with Terraform and probably Proxmox.
+We're gonna do stuff with Terraform and Proxmox.